Highlights Of Mera Peak Climbing

 If you have enough time, and if you want to experience the next thrilling peak expedition you would surely like to try the Island Peak climbing.
 It will never let you down.
 Check out our Instagram Profile for daily updates.

-The following is the itinerary for Mera Peak 2019 Trek.
+The following is the itinerary for Mera Peak Climbing.
 Due to the strenuous nature of the trek, the modifications proposed by the trekkers are rarely made, as setting the routine requires careful planning.

 Also, it is recommended that the trekkers stick to this particular routine.
 However, you could put forwards your ideas for changes to suit your comfort.